The far reaches of the North Carolina mountains, nearly to the Georgia state line in the most distant corner of our state, is Percy's Christmas.

 "Do I look like a cripple?"
 He jokes.

-The beauty to eBay is finding something in the way of a Christmas gift that you can't get anywhere else.
+The beauty about eBay is finding something in the way of a Christmas gift that you can't get anywhere else.
 In this case a 1966 Shakespeare "Featherweight" Trout reel in a black nickel finish.

 Percy rips into the box and I make another pot of coffee.